 UK National Institute for Health and Care Excellence (NICE)

-March 2011 saw the publication of the NICE Medical Technology Guidance for the CardioQ-ODM Oesophageal Doppler Monitor (MTG3).
+In March 2011 NICE published Medical Technology Guidance for the CardioQ-ODM Oesophageal Doppler Monitor (MTG3).
 The recommendation is specifically for its use to guide fluid optimisation during surgery in over 800,000 procedures in England annually.

-CardioQ-ODM is the only technology with an evidence-base that is sufficient to support such extensive recommendation and guidance.
+CardioQ-ODM is the only technology with an evidence base to support such extensive recommendation and guidance.

 The NICE Guidelines advise the consideration of use of CardioQ-ODM in patients undergoing major or high-risk surgery.
-This is supported by a large evidence base and can provide NHS Hospital Trusts with significant cost savings, estimated by NICE (in 2011) to be £1,100 per patient.
-800,000 procedures annually, in England, were identified as suitable for fluid management, monitored by the CardioQ-ODM.
+This is supported by a large body of evidence.
+The system can provide NHS Hospital Trusts with significant cost savings.
+This is estimated by NICE (in 2011) to be £1,100 per patient.
+The report says 800,000 procedures annually, in England are suitable for fluid management, monitored by the CardioQ-ODM.

 “The cost saving per patient, when the CardioQ-ODM is used instead of a central venous catheter in the peri-operative period, is about £1100 based on a 7.5-day hospital stay.”